This program enables one-click installation and run of Quake maps and mods via a `q1package` or `q2package` URL.

 Download the Windows package and extract it to the desired location.

-) and set up the configuration via menu.
-You must install the
+Run the binary (quake-one-click.exe) and set up the configuration via menu.
+You

 handler